-The "primary supplier" of an item of durable medical equipment, prosthetics, orthotics, and supplies (DMEPOS) is the enrolled DMEPOS supplier that bills Medicare for reimbursement for the item it furnishes.
-As part of furnishing the item, the primary supplier is responsible for the overall service of furnishing the item and coordinating the care for the beneficiary in compliance with the physician's order and Medicare rules and guidelines, but the primary supplier may subcontract certain services.
+The "primary supplier" of durable medical equipment, prosthetics, orthotics, and supplies (DMEPOS) is the Medicare-enrolled DMEPOS supplier that furnishes the item and bills Medicare for reimbursement.
+As part of furnishing the item, the quality standards require that the primary supplier is responsible for the overall service of furnishing the item and coordinating the care for the beneficiary in compliance with the physician's order and Medicare rules and guidelines, but the primary supplier may subcontract certain services.